Tetraphobia: In Hong Kong

 Due to the blending of East Asian and Western cultures, it is possible in some buildings that both the thirteenth floor and the fourteenth floor are skipped, causing the twelfth floor to precede the fifteenth floor, along with all the other 4s.
-Thus a building whose top floor is numbered 100 would, in fact, have just eighty floors.
+Thus, a building whose top floor is numbered 100 could have just eighty floors.

 In Japan

-In Japan, the number 4 is avoided in apartments and hospitals.
+In Japan, the number 4 is avoided in some apartments and hospitals.
 The number 49 is also considered unlucky, as its pronunciation is similar to the Japanese term shiku, meaning 'to suffer and die'.

 In Taiwan

 In Taiwan, not using house numbers ending in 4 without also skipping numbers on the opposite side of the road often results in the numbers on two sides of a street getting more and more out of sync as one advances.

 In Malaysia

-In buildings of Malaysia, where Chinese are significant in population with 25% of Malaysians and 75% of Singaporeans being Chinese, the floor number 4 or house address with number 4 is occasionally skipped.
+In Malaysia, especially in regions or neighbourhoods where ethnic Chinese are significant in population, the floor number 4 or house address with number 4 is occasionally skipped.
 The practice is more prevalent in private condominiums, especially those built by ethnic Chinese-owned companies.
-The fourth floor may be either omitted completely or substituted with "3B".
+The fourth floor may be either omitted completely or substituted with "3A".